imooger/imooger.github.io/_posts/2024-02-09-10_minutes_to_ADIX.md

 <!-- series: example_blog_series -->
 ---

-Welcome to the world of automatic data analytics with **adix** a Jupyter notebook package for data analytics library designed to streamline the process of exploring and understanding your datasets!
+Welcome to the world of automatic data analytics with **adix** a Jupyter notebook package for data analytics, designed to streamline the process of exploring and understanding your datasets!